akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" path-detail="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" alt="Aksels @ Vietnam early May 2018" %}

-and then you come back, your shaving cream exploded in your backpack and next day you go back to work and catch up on everything you missed.
+..and then you come back, your shaving cream exploded in your backpack and next day you go back to work and catch up on everything you missed.

 {% include image.html path="taka-quite-a-journey/aksels-bad-luck.jpg" path-detail="taka-quite-a-journey/aksels-bad-luck.jpg" alt="Aksels @ unluck early May 2018" %}